Hacker News

 I can imagine there are niches within ML and data science where what you need are Python-only libraries, you don't miss anything restricting yourself to the numpy type hierarchy and there's no advantage to calling the libraries from Julia, but I'm curious to check if that is what you actually meant and if so, what you are doing.

-21 minutes ago by SatvikBeri
+4 years ago by SatvikBeri

 After using python for data science for 3 years (since founding the current startup), I mostly switched to Julia about 4 months ago.
 So far the only Python libraries I've really missed are boto3 and sqlalchemy for sql generation – both of which can easily be called in Julia using PyCall.